rluks/writing/s/invader.md

 **Interviewer: What is your biggest weakness?**

 Candidate: I have to be honest.
 Earlier, I said I liked moons, but the truth is I'm more of a gas-giant kind of guy.
 I don't mind a moon, but two?
 That's too many moons for me.
+Anyway, I have a few questions too—

-**Interviewer: Thanks for sharing.
-Let's move on to your resume.
+**Interviewer: We'll get to your questions in later rounds.
+Let's talk about your resume.
 Would you care to explain this gap in your professional experience?**

 Candidate: I was a young spore and wanted to travel the galaxy.
 I wanted to expand my—